-The DAC should be future-proof.
-Shall we ever launch a major upgrade to the digital part - you can get the upgrade at very reasonable cost.
-Shall you decide you need some added features - you can also get them at reasonable cost anytime in the future.
-Be it AES/EBU input, Toslink input, BNC input, XLR outputs, volume control - any option you initially forgot.
+The Amber-3 should be future-proof.
+Shall we ever launch a major upgrade to the electronic or mechanical part - you can get the upgrade at very reasonable cost.
+Shall you decide you need some added features - you can also get them at reasonable cost anytime in the future - any option you initially forgot.

-We can't be 100% sure, but it is extremely unlikely that the market and the industry in the future will embark any technology of music storage faster than 192 kHz and with more resolution that 24 bits.
-We already hit the human ear limits, not to mention the real needs of mass consumers.
+We can't be 100% sure, but it is extremely unlikely that the market and the industry in the future will embark any technology of music storage faster than 192 kHz and with more resolution that 32 bits.
+We already hit the human ear limits, not to mention the real needs of mass consumers (MP3).